The deluge

 The "new" world

 The world environment that Noah and his family saw after the flood was similar to the environment that we live in today.
 The lush and abundant vegetation was washed away and would later turn into large coal deposits that we extract for energy today.
 The remaining water still residing would freeze from cool temperatures and contribute to the Ice Age, which affected many parts of the earth.
-Places such as Antarctica, which used to be tropical and covered with plants, would become desolate and uninhabitable for most living things.
+Areas such as Antarctica, which used to be tropical and covered with plants, would become desolate and uninhabitable for most living things.
 The rushing waters that were decreasing would create big cavities in the earth, as seen in the Grand Canyon.
 The world would later divide into the continents we see today (Genesis 10:25).

 God then revealed a rainbow in the sky to Noah (Genesis 9:13).
-The rainbow is a sign between God and man, reminding us today of His mercy and promise that He will never destroy the earth by water ever again (Genesis 9:15).
+The rainbow is a sign between God and man, reminding us today of His mercy and promise that He will never destroy the entire earth by water ever again (Genesis 9:15).